Chestertown, Maryland: First Friday

 On the first Friday of each month, Chestertown residents, as well as neighboring towns' residents make their way down to Chestertown's main street.
-There, many shops like "She She On High" and "Twigs and Teacups" open their doors to visitors and put their merchandise on display.
+Many shops open their doors to visitors and put their merchandise on display.
 This event draws many people from the surrounding town area, as well as many students from Washington College.

 Education

-It is in the Kent County Public Schools.
-Henry Highland Garnett Elementary School (Henry Highland Garnet), which had about 264 students as of 2021, and Kent County Middle School are in Chestertown, while Kent County High School is in an unincorporated area with a Worton postal address.
+Chestertown is in the Kent County Public Schools.
+Henry Highland Garnett Elementary School (named after Henry Highland Garnet), which had about 264 students as of 2021, and Kent County Middle School are in Chestertown, while Kent County High School is in an unincorporated area with a Worton postal address.
 The former Chestertown High School moved from its original 1915 building in 1953.
 In 1971 Kent County High opened and the former Chestertown High became Chestertown Middle School.
 The middle school became the consolidated Kent County Middle in 2010.

 The town is home to Washington College, a private liberal arts college founded in 1782.
-Washington College is the tenth oldest college in the USA.
+Washington College is the tenth oldest college in the United States.
 George Washington was a founding patron.

-Kent County public library maintains the Chestertown Branch.

 The college is known nationally as the home of the Sophie Kerr Prize, which is awarded to the graduating senior with the most literary potential.
 The award is near $50,000 annually.
-The most recent prize, worth $61,382 was awarded at a ceremony in Baltimore to Alex Stinton, an Eastern Shore native.
+For example, the 2014 prize, worth $61,382 was awarded at a ceremony in Baltimore to Alex Stinton, an Eastern Shore native.

 The town is also home to Radcliffe Creek School, founded in 1996.
 The school is open to students with, and without, diagnosed learning disabilities.
 Radcliffe Creek was created for students ages 4 through 14, but a preschool program called 'little creek' was recently added as well.
 Students from several counties throughout Maryland attend the school.

+Kent County Public Library maintains the Chestertown branch.

 Media

 The Chestertown Spy is an online news source for Chestertown and the Chester River community.

 The Kent County News, a weekly newspaper, covers news of the town and county.

 WCTR Radio has been a local community resource since 1963.
-Originally an AM daytime station, it now has two FM frequencies: FM 106.9 in Chestertown serving Kent County, and FM 96.1 in Wye Mills, serving Queen Anne's County.
+Originally an AM daytime station, it now has two FM frequencies: FM 106.9 in Chestertown serving Kent County, and FM 100.1 in Church Hill, serving Queen Anne's, Caroline, and Talbot Counties.

 Transportation

 The primary means of travel to and from Chestertown is by road.
-Maryland Route 213 is the most significant highway serving the town, and is the main north-south road along the eastern shore of the Chesapeake Bay.
+Maryland Route 213 is the most significant highway serving the town, and is the main north–south road along the eastern shore of the Chesapeake Bay.
 Other state highways serving the town include Maryland Route 20, Maryland Route 289, Maryland Route 291 and Maryland Route 514.